garden-io/garden/docs/reference/module-types/container.md

 # See also https://docs.docker.com/build/building/secrets/
 secrets:

-# Specify an image ID to deploy.
+# Specify the image name for the container.
 Should be a valid Docker image identifier.
-Not required if the module has a
+If specified and the module
-# Dockerfile.
+# does not contain a Dockerfile, this image will be used to deploy services for this module.
+If specified and the
+# module does contain a Dockerfile, this identifier is used when pushing the built image.
 image:

 # POSIX-style name of a Dockerfile, relative to module root.